Optimal Convergence Rates of Deep Convolutional Neural Networks: Additive Ridge Functions: Introduction

 \section{Introduction}

-Deep learning, based on deep neural networks structures and elaborate optimization techniques, has achieved great successes and empirically outperformed classical machine learning methods such as kernel methods in many applications in areas of science and technology \cite{kingma2014adam,le2011optimization,lecun2015deep,schmidhuber2015deep}.
-Especially, convolutional neural networks are considered as the state-of-the-art for various tasks such as image classification \cite{goodfellow2016deep}, speech recognition \cite{hinton2006fast} and sequence analysis in bio-informatics \cite{alipanahi2015predicting,zhou2015predicting}.
+Deep learning, based on deep neural networks structures and elaborate optimization techniques, has achieved great successes and empirically outperformed classical machine learning methods such as kernel methods in many applications in areas of science and technology \citep{kingma2014adam,le2011optimization,lecun2015deep,schmidhuber2015deep}.
+Especially, convolutional neural networks were considered to be the most powerful tool for various tasks such as image classification \citep{goodfellow2016deep}, speech recognition \citep{hinton2006fast} and sequence analysis in bio-informatics \citep{alipanahi2015predicting,zhou2015predicting} before the appearance of the Transformer structures \citep{vaswani2017attention,dosovitskiy2020image}.
 However, compared with significant achievements and developments in practical applications, theoretical insurances are left behind.

-Recently, many researchers in various fields have done great works trying to explain the mysteries of convolutional neural networks, and most of the existing works focus on the approximation properties of convolutional structures.
+Recently, many researchers in various fields have done great works trying to explain the mysteries of convolutional neural networks \citep{d2019finding,neyshabur2020towards}, and most of the existing works focus on the approximation properties of convolutional structures.
 For vector inputs, a universality result for convolutional neural networks is first established in \cite{zhou2020universality}.
 Afterwards, \cite{zhou2020theory} further illustrates that deep convolutional neural networks are at least as good as fully connected neural networks in the sense that any output of a fully connected neural network can be reconstructed by a deep convolutional neural network with the same order of free parameters.
 It is also shown in \cite{fang2020theory} that functions in Sobolev spaces on the unit sphere or taking an additive ridge form can be approximated by deep convolutional neural networks with optimal rates.
 For square matrix inputs, authors in \cite{petersen2020equivalence} prove that if the target function is translation equivariant, then convolutional structures are equivalent to fully connected ones in terms of approximation rates with periodic convolution.
 Recently, \cite{he2021approximation} derives a decomposition theorem for large convolutional kernels and enables convolutional networks to duplicate one hidden layer neural networks by deep convolutional nets including structures of ResNet and MgNet.